sybila/biodivine-aeon-py/README.md

 ### Publishing

-Finally, you may want to release an alpha/beta version of the library to test that everything is working correctly on all platforms (builds are notoriously finicky in these situations, since we essentially have to build for every platform and multiple versions of Python).
+Finally, you may want to release an alpha/beta version of the library to test that everything is working correctly on all platforms.
+Builds are notoriously finicky in these situations, since we essentially have to build for every platform and multiple versions of Python.
 Fortunately, the CI is set up to automatically build and publish the library on all relevant platforms every time a new tag is pushed.

 Before you publish a new version, make sure that the build works at least on your own machine.
 Then, make